How to Retire at 60 with $2 Million: A Step-by-Step Guide

 Key Takeaways for Retiring at 60

-• Safe Withdrawal Rates: Using a 3.5% or 4% withdrawal rate ensures your money lasts 30+ years.
+• Safe Withdrawal Rates: Using a 3.5% or 4% withdrawal rate helps your money last 30+ years.

 • Budget and Healthcare Matter: Accurate expense forecasts, especially for healthcare, are critical for sustainability.

-• Social Security Timing: Deciding when to claim benefits can significantly boost your income.
+• Social Security Timing: Deciding when to claim benefits can significantly boost lifetime income.

 • Stay Flexible: Regularly stress-test and adjust your plan for market shifts or unexpected costs.